lovechants/julia/README.md

 All associated papers + derivations included (where applicable)

 Educational ML/DL framework built from scratch

+Accessible Machine Learning

+A living framework that evolves with current ML breakthroughs

 ---